 Lyrics without music are like a clam without a shell.

 It’s no surprise, therefore, that no matter how much one might enjoy a song, the overwhelming majority of lyrics simply don’t hold up without their musical counterpart.
-When I was a kid, I used to puzzle over that a lot.
+When I was a child, I used to puzzle over this a lot.
 For example, try reading through the following words as though they were a stanza to a printed poem upon a printed page, without considering any of the music that goes with these well-known lyrics:

 So, so you think you can tell Heaven from Hell,

 Can you tell a green field from a cold steel rail?